Charlie Elliott Wildlife Center

 Outdoor Adventure Team Challenge Camp (ages 11-13): Teamwork and team spirit abound as campers work together to complete challenges using the outdoor skills they've learned and developed throughout the week.
 This is a fast-paced, high energy camp.
 Camp days will be brimming with outdoor pursuits such as hiking, canoeing, fire building and wilderness survival.
 Our trained and certified counselors will guide campers along their journey culminating in an all-out, every team for themselves competition.

 Shooting Sports Camp (ages 12-16): We've expanded and improved this popular camp.
 Campers will receive hands on instruction from DNR professionals in archery, shotgun, air rifle and .22 rifle.
-Campers may also participate in a Youth Hunter Education Challenge (YHEC), which qualifies them to participate in the state YHEC.
+Campers will also get certified in NRA’s 1st Steps Shotgun and Rifle program and earn various marksman badges.

 ACE (Adventures in Conservation Education) Overnight Camp (6th-8th grade): ACE is a unique workshop/camp for middle school students focusing on wildlife conservation.
-Participants will spend five days immersed in Georgia wildlife via hands-on activities and day trips including birding in Piedmont National Wildlife Refuge, canoeing in Bond Swamp, mist netting bats at Oconee National Forest, and exploring bogs at Ohoopee Dunes.
-Also, spend time learning to shoot shotguns, hiking to a rock outcrop and studying streams with fisheries biologists.
-Detailed view of the week.
+Participants will spend five days immersed in Georgia wildlife via hands-on activities and day trips including birding in Piedmont National Wildlife Refuge, canoeing in Bond Swamp, mist-netting bats at Oconee National Forest, and exploring bogs at Ohoopee Dunes.
+Also, they will spend time learning to shoot shotguns, hiking to a rock outcrop and studying streams with fisheries biologists.

 For more information on overnight camps, please call (770) 784-3059.

 Full payment and all required forms below must be completed and submitted by the registration deadline in order for your child to attend summer camp.
-You may also pick up a registration packet at Charlie Elliott Wildlife Center.
+A limited amount of registration packets are available at Charlie Elliott Wildlife Center.
 Register early!
 Space is limited.

 Full payment and all required forms must be received before your child can be added to the camp roster.
 Please complete all required forms and mail or bring them into the Charlie Elliott Wildlife Center at :